Snowy Mountain

 Snowy Mountain is one of my favorite

 hikes, considered moderately difficult as a day hike.
-It
+At

 round trip and has a fairly steep ascent to the peak.

-The view of Indian Lake is awesome on a clear day and
+The view of Indian Lake from the fire tower is awesome on a clear day and

 there is a drop off on the back side of the peak that